Do you want to know what I do now? Check out my now page!

 This guy is Han.
 Han was born in Groningen in 1992, and he will stop writing in third person now.

 At some point, I moved to Friesland, where I finished my primary and secondary education.
 During this time I picked up playing the guitar, and appreciating music in general.
-As many teenagers do, I liked video games, and spent many hours playing games like Rollercoaster Tycoon, RuneScape, A2 Racer, Tony Hawk's Pro Skater, and others.
+As many teenagers do, I was into video games, and spent countless hours playing games like Rollercoaster Tycoon, RuneScape, A2 Racer, Tony Hawk's Pro Skater, and others.1

 After finishing secondary school in Leeuwarden, I moved to Groningen to study Physics.
 Physics is cool, because it aims to understand everything that exists in the universe.

 So, naturally, I embarked expecting to solve the ultimate mysteries of life, the universe, and everything.
-(Not really, but I was hopeful and inspired.
-Today I am also realistic.)
 Unfortunately, I didn't develop a theory of everything (yet!).
-But I did develop skills in analytic problem solving, learned a lot of interesting stuff, and even got published in an academic journal as a result of my bachelor thesis on spectroscopy simulations!
+But I did develop skills in analytic problem solving, learned a lot of interesting stuff, and even got published in a journal as a result of my bachelor thesis on spectroscopy simulations!

-Computer simulations intrigue me, and that pushed me to follow a master programme in Computing Science1.
-I really enjoyed this, as software allows me to easily build things that are interesting and useful (but mostly interesting).
+Computer simulations intrigue me, and that pushed me to follow a master programme in Computing Science2.
+I really enjoyed this, as software allows me to easily build things that are interesting and useful.
 In the later stages of the programme I focused on data visualisation.
 My master thesis on graph drawing also led to a publication.

 I spent more time doing research on data visualisation in Groningen, and did a 3-month internship at VMware in Palo Alto, California, working on Hillview, a big data spreadsheet with a web front-end.